Australian Government Architecture

 • make panels easy to use for buyers and sellers

-• reduce costs and duplication
+• reduce costs and duplication.

-The certification scheme helps agencies be recognised as digital sourcing leaders who provide panels that meet the modern expectations of buyers.
+The certification scheme helps agencies to be recognised as digital sourcing leaders who provide panels that meet the modern expectations of buyers.
 These panels will attract more buyers and provide them with opportunities for buying the latest technology.

 Having certified panels will help agencies attract interest from sellers who are seeking a better experience when selling to government.